vstinner/misc/cpython/pep-opaque-c-api.rst

   the difference between the Python language and the Python implementation (especially CPython).

+The PEP makes the C API backward incompatible but proposes a migration plan to continue to support old unmodified C extensions.

 Note: Cython and cffi should be preferred to write new C extensions.
 This PEP is about existing C extensions which cannot be rewritten with Cython.